-Approximately \$250-300 should be allowed for miscellaneous expenses including porter and trek crew tips and soft drinks etc. We recommend that you carry your travel money in the form of cash, since you will exchange the majority of this on arrival (into Nepalese rupees in Kathmandu, and Bhutanese Ngultrum at Paro Airport).
+Approximately £250 (or equivalent in Euros, US dollars etc.) should be allowed for miscellaneous expenses including porter and trek crew tips, drinks, snacks etc. We recommend that you carry your travel money in the form of cash, since you will exchange the majority of this on arrival (into Nepalese rupees in Kathmandu, and Bhutanese Ngultrum at Paro Airport).
 Sterling, US Dollars and Euros are equally acceptable for exchange in Nepal and in Bhutan.
 You can withdraw cash from ATMs in Kathmandu.
 In Bhutan money can be easily exchanged but you cannot rely on withdrawing money from ATMs.